kvngrldy/anomali-fpl/README.md

 # FPL Anomali Leaderboard ⚽️

 A fun, quick project to test vibecoding and experiment with new workflow setups!
-Built with React, TypeScript, and shadcn/ui components.

 ## What's This?